Hormold/gpt-sql-box/README.md

-# GPT-3 SQL Query Generator and UI
+# GPT-3 SQL Query Generator and UI (And AI Chart Generator)

 This is simple python application to generate SQL Schema + prompt to ask GPT-3 to generate SQL queries.

 It also has a simple UI to show results in a table.
+And yes, **you can try to generate a chart from the results of query**.

+GPT-3 self choose the chart type and prepare the data for it (it is not perfect, but it is a good start).

 **It can generate a prompt for you, if you don't know what to ask GPT-3.**